-Adressing livestock issues with Nor-Feed additives
+Adressing livestock issues with Nor-Feed alternative solutions

 Imbalance of the microbiota, red mite infestation, coccidiosis, oxidative stress … are among the major issues in animal nutrition.
 This section deals with it: